belvederef/visual-snow-relief-overlay/README.md

 ### Windows

-The app is provided as both an installer ("Setup" in the file name) and an executable (.exe).
+The app is provided as both an installer (.exe file with "Setup" in the name) and an executable (.exe only).
 The installer is recommended, as you will receive updates that improve the app automatically.

 ### Mac